mehulagg/gitlab/doc/user/project/merge_requests/approvals/index.md

 that cannot be overridden on a project-level basis.

-Merge request approvals are created and managed as part of the source code management process, however, some its outputs are consumed in the code review process of the software development lifecycle.
+Merge request approvals are created and managed as part of the source code management process, however, some of its outputs are consumed in the code review process of the software development lifecycle.

-## Why is this useful?
+## How approvals work

 With [merge request approval rules](rules.md), you can set the minimum number of required approvals before work can merge into your project.
 You can also extend these